Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Limited-Budget Benchmark

 \subsubsection{A Cost-Performance Trade-off}

-In Figure \ref{fig:scatter_performance_comparison} we summarize the performance of the models after this light hyperparameter search against the ones obtained with the base models and the ones obtained after the extensive tuning of Section~\ref{sec:framework}.
-On the x-axis we display the total \textsc{gpu}-time (search+optimization) needed to obtain the corresponding model and on the y-axis we show the \textsc{c2st} performance.
+In Figure \ref{fig:scatter_performance_comparison} we summarize the performance of the models after limited-budget hyperparameter search against the ones obtained with the base models and the ones obtained after the extensive tuning of Section~\ref{sec:framework}.
+On the x-axis we display the total GPU-time (search+optimization) needed to obtain the corresponding model and on the y-axis we show the C2ST performance.
 The diameters of the dots represents the number of possible configurations of the hyperparameter search space as described in~\ref{appendix:hp_search_space}.

-If we compare against the non-tuned base models, the \textsc{c2st} performance of all models except \textsc{t}ab\textsc{s}yn is clearly improved by the light hyperparameter tuning.
-For \textsc{ctgan}, and \textsc{tvae} the gain is huge: after only a few minutes of tuning with the reduced search space we reach the same performance as the one obtained after hours of heavy tuning.
-For \textsc{t}ab\textsc{ddpm}, we also improved the base performance by running the light hyperparameter tuning.
+If we compare against the non-tuned base models, the C2ST performance of all models except TabSyn is clearly improved by the limited-budget hyperparameter tuning.
+For CTGAN, and TVAE the gain is huge: after only a few minutes of tuning with the reduced search space we reach the same performance as the one obtained after hours of heavy tuning.
+For TabDDPM, we also improved the base performance by running the limited-budget hyperparameter tuning.
 However, we did not reach the same performance as we did with an extensive search.

-In the light experiment, the \textsc{t}ab\textsc{s}yn's performance degradation against the base model reveals the importance of a well-trained \textsc{vae} which leads to better samples from the diffusion process.
+In the limited-budget experiment, the TabSyn's performance degradation against the base model reveals the importance of a well-trained VAE which leads to better samples from the diffusion process.
 Indeed, on Adult dataset for instance, within its $10$ minutes budget, it was trained with less than $600$ epochs against $4000$ for the base model.
-This suggests to increase the number of epochs or the training time for \textsc{t}ab\textsc{s}yn's \textsc{vae} in further experiments.
+This suggests to increase the number of epochs or the training time for TabSyn's VAE in further experiments.

-Finally, as shown in Figure~\ref{fig:scatter_performance_comparison}, the costs induced by the heavily optimized \textsc{t}ab\textsc{s}yn model are high compared to the base one.
+Finally, as shown in Figure~\ref{fig:scatter_performance_comparison}, the costs induced by the heavily optimized TabSyn model are high compared to the base one.
 The performance gain and the gap in cost should be considered depending on the task and constraints as the base model already delivers \textit{decent} performance.